Copyright © 2016

 The smell coming from Thomas fire told a different story.

-"Not really Mister O'Malley.
+"Not really Mister O'Rourke.
 Once I threatened to fill one of the boys head with lead, they all thought it was a good idea to play nice."

 "You surprise me lad.
 Would you have been able to pull the trigger if needs be?"

-"No Mister O'Malley, wouldn't a helped a bit."
+"No Mister O'Rourke, wouldn't a helped a bit."

 "Why is that lad?
 You get inta a situation like that you got to be ready to go through with it."

-"Couldn't do that Mister O'Malley.
+"Couldn't do that Mister O'Rourke.
 I forgot to load my pistols after cleaning them."

 "Bloody hell boy.
 You trying to get yourself killed."